Villages and Views in the Vicinity of the Viaduct

 What to bring

-Walking boots which are sturdy and waterproof will be essential, as by late autumn the landscape could be quite wet and muddy.
+Walking boots which are sturdy and waterproof will be essential, as by late autumn the landscape is quite wet and muddy.
 You could also bring a change of socks.
 Bring a raincoat if rain is forecast, and perhaps waterproof trousers and gaiters.
 Bring something waterproof to sit on for lunchtime.

 Food & drink